GunslingerZach/dotfiles/README.md

 # my dotfiles

 # My dotfies (GunslingerZach) <https://gunslingerzach.xyz>'s dotfiles)
-This is a wip fork of [LARBS](https://larbs.xyz) to suit my usecase
+This is a wip fork of [LARBS](https://larbs.xyz) to suit my usecase.
+I also copied from [horriblename](https://github.com/horriblename/lfimg-sixel)'s github to use sixel instead of lf
 ## software used
  - swaywm (window manager)
   - waybar